Apply for a grant

 Groundswell gives grants to strategic, high-impact climate advocacy.
 We support organisations working to shift systems, influence policy, and build momentum for a safer, more just world.

 We expect to award $40,000 grants to successful applicants.
-The total number of grants will depend on donations received.
+The total number of grants will depend on funds raised by the Groundswell community.

 Our Grantmaking Process